skt041959/MacroPlacement/CodeElements/MXP_Refiner/conductor/tracks/restoration_model_20251229/plan.md

 ## Phase 1: Model Architecture
 - [x] Task: Implement the FloorplanRestorer class with a GNN Encoder and a Sequence Decoder.
 (572b635)
-- [ ] Task: Integrate the model with the existing HeteroGATRefiner logic where applicable.
+- [x] Task: Integrate the model with the existing HeteroGATRefiner logic where applicable.
+(572b635)
 - [ ] Task: Conductor - User Manual Verification 'Phase 1: Model Architecture' (Protocol in workflow.md)

 ## Phase 2: Supervised Training Pipeline